Plenoar/Downfall/README.md

 -- colission detection

--- wasd keyboard movements
+-- wasd keyboard movements // i did it

--- an actual playable map
+-- an actual playable map // kinda

 THATS IT FOR NOW G